LIFE1UP/Hiana-the-Discord-bot/readme.txt

 # Discord Chat bot
-it only react by messaging, so every function is based on URL.
+it only react with messaging.
-It's easy to add a function.

 # how to start a bot
-You firstly typed your API key in code then do this:
+Frist, you typed your discord API key at the source code, then you can run your bot:
 $python bot.py

 # how to customize